Practising intarsia with the Birdy Cushion patternPublished on 4 April 2019 By Merion 3 min read

 - Wind your bobbins before you start!

-- When you change color, remember to twist the working yarn around the new color to avoid creating a hole in the work.
+- When you change colour, remember to twist the working yarn around the new colour to avoid creating a hole in the work.
 (If you forget, you can sew these holes up later!)

-- Try to keep your colors sitting neatly behind the work to avoid them becoming tangled.
+- Try to keep your colours sitting neatly behind the work to avoid them becoming tangled.